anup-cloudguru/foundational-linux-training-projects/linux-commands-cheat-sheet.md

-  cd /path/to/directory               # Navigate to a specific directory cd ..                               # Go back one directory level cd or cd ~                          # Go to the home directory
+  cd /path/to/directory               # Navigate to a specific directory cd ..                               # Go back one directory level cd or cd ~                          # Go to the home directory cd /                                # Go to the root directory
   ```

 - **`ls`** – List the contents of a directory.